Richdevs/Richdevs/README.md

 ### Hi there 👋
-I am a Technical Specialist with a drive to develop usable, reliable and adaptable code to solve real world issues.If you find value in something have developed,<br>
-drop a shout out @Richdevs or drop some love on mail.
+I am a Technical Specialist with a drive to develop usable, reliable and adaptable code to solve real world issues.If you find value in something have developed,drop a shout out @Richdevs or drop some love on mail.
 You can also reach out on my socials.

 ## 🌐 Socials: